-Unity Physiotherapy & Coaching is committed to protecting your privacy and will process your personal information in accordance with GDPR, UK data protection, and other current legislation.
+Unity Physiotherapy & Wellbeing is committed to protecting your privacy and will process your personal information in accordance with GDPR, UK data protection, and other current legislation.
 We want to be clear and transparent about what data we collect, how we collect it, how it is processed and protected.
 We are registered with the Information Commission to process personal data, our registration number is ZA069890.

 What data do we collect?